applicius/bibulous/readme.md

 ### Maven

-In Maven project, you can make sure Bibulous dependency is resolved adding following section in the POM:
+In a Maven project, you can make sure Bibulous dependency is resolved adding following section in the POM:

 ```xml